Abhishek-Maurya-D/Quiz-Application/README.md

 A simple and interactive quiz application built to test users' knowledge on various topics.
 This project is designed for easy customization and scalability.

+## Deployment

+You can try the live app here: [Quiz Application](https://abhishek-maurya-d.github.io/Quiz-Application/)

 ## Features

 - Multiple choice questions